Things to Do and See in Evora

 The main attraction of Evora is the charm of the city itself, and there is no better method to experience the city than by simply getting lost in the old quarter.
 Evora is a maze of immaculately maintained cobbled streets and traditionally painted houses.
 Along every street there is a delightful shop, pretty building or small hidden church to enjoy, and these minor sights that are never listed in any guidebooks cannot be discovered without simply wondering around the city.

 The pretty and traditional streets of Evora

 Things to Do - The Museu de Evora

-The Museu de Evora is the best museum in Evora and has a range of exhibits detailing the long history of the region.
-The exhibits are not limited just to one genre and the extensive collection includes archaeological artefacts (mainly Roman), artistic paintings and important historical items from Evora.
-The museum has good detailed descriptions of items and if you enjoy museums then this little one will not disappoint.
+The Museu de Evora is the best museum in Evora and has a range of exhibits that detail the long history of the region.
+The exhibits are not limited to just to one genre, and the extensive collection includes archaeological artefacts (mainly Roman), artistic paintings and important historical items from Evora.
+The museum has good detailed descriptions of items and if you enjoy museums, then this little one will not disappoint you.